 THANK YOU FOR YOUR INTEREST IN INTERNING WITH FIRST STEP!

-First Step is currently accepting micro and macro interns for January 2023.
+First Step is currently accepting micro and macro interns for Summer and Fall 2023 Placements.

 Please be sure to read the following information on this page to ensure your institutions requirements and your personal and professional interests align with First Step’s intern program, services, mission, and values.